Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

-Our results confirm on the one hand that the Fermi liquid state observed in YbRh$_{2}$Si$_{2}$ in finite magnetic fields originates from the formation of local Kondo singlets.
-A magnetic field supresses the local Kondo effect.
-However, Numerical Renormalization Group method for a single impurity (see \eg~\cite{hewson_2004,hewson_2006,bauer_2007,peters_2006}) predicts a continous decrease of the effective mass.
-Therefore, our calculations demonstrate on the other hand that the single impurity model alone cannot account for the abrupt changes in the observed quantities reported here.
-The latter have to be attributed to coherence effects arising from the periodic arrangement of the Kondo ions.
-The anisotropic hybridization of the $4f$ states with the conduction bands, caused by the highly anisotropic crystalline electric field (CEF) ground state, leads to van-Hove-type singularities in the quasiparticle DOS.
-The structures in the quasiparticle DOS highlight changes of the iso-energy surfaces as shown in Fig.~\ref{fig:dos_and_fs}.
+Our results agree with the low-temperature heavy Fermi liquid state observed at $B>0.06$\,T, \ie~in the paramagnetic Kondo-lattice phase.
+While, according to Numerical Renormalization Group results for a single impurity (see \eg~\cite{hewson_2004,hewson_2006,bauer_2007,peters_2006}), the suppression of the on-site Kondo screening by a magnetic field implies a continuous decrease of the effective mass $m^*$, we observe abrupt changes in thermodynamic and transport properties related to $m^*$.
+Therefore, the single impurity model alone cannot account for the observations reported here.
+The latter have to be attributed to coherence effects arising from the periodic arrangement of the Kondo ions and are well explained by our RB calculations.
+The anisotropic hybridization of the $4f$ states with the conduction bands, caused by the highly anisotropic crystalline electric field (CEF) ground state, leads to van Hove-type singularities in the quasiparticle DOS.
+The structures in the quasiparticle DOS highlight changes of the isoenergy surfaces as shown in Fig.~\ref{fig:dos_and_fs}.
 In a magnetic field, the $4f$ states are split which, in turn, leads to a Zeeman splitting of the quasiparticle bands.
 The relative shifts of the latter, however, are enhanced by a field-dependent Sommerfeld-Wilson ratio which reflects the local many-body effects.